Xilinx/system-controller-app/README.md

 		listFMC - list the plugged FMCs
 		getFMC - get the content of EEPROM on <target> FMC for either <value>:
 			 'all', 'common', 'board', or 'multirecord'

+		loadPDI - load <target> PDI to Versal setbootPDI - set <target> PDI to be loaded to Versal at boot time resetbootPDI - remove any boot PDI that has been set